 As a business professional, it’s imperative that you successfully manage your calendar.
 If you don’t have control of your calendar — you don’t have control of your life.
 Loss-of-life-control shows up in the form of missed deadlines and the anxiety that comes from constantly having to play catch-up.
 Tasks that should have already been completed become overwhelming, and that isn’t even mentioning the rescheduling conflicts and the resulting decrease in productivity.
-Here are 101 calendar hacks for the business professional to leverage in 2023.
+Here are 101 calendar hacks for the business professional.

 The confidence that calendar-control enables a business professional will shine through in everything that touches the quality of your life.

 The good news is that you can use the following 101 calendar hacks — and gain all of the advantages you are seeking.

 1. Identify your goals.

 Before you start filling your calendar up, you need to determine both your short and long term business goals.
 Doing so ensures that you’re protecting your time from unnecessary activities.
 For example, attending a networking event can help grow your business.
 But, this is only true if you’re collecting leads and mingling with prospective clients.

 2. Track your time.

 Knowing how you spend your time is essential.
 It identifies where you’re wasting time throughout the day and how long it usually takes you to complete specific activities.
 With this information, you can set aside the appropriate time for your daily actions.
 In other words, you’ll no longer under-or-overestimate the time needed to respond to emails, network, handle administrative tasks, or meet with others.

 One way to track your time is to carry around a notebook and write down everything you do in a day, as well as the time needed for each entry.
 Ideally, you should do this for a couple of weeks — some people suggest up to 3 months for a more accurate picture.